Last updated: 28 September 2020

 Updates to the service:

-- We're sorry to say that our groups aren't going to be running for a while.
-However, we are running smart recovery groups online on zoom.
-If you'd like to join, please contact [email protected].
+- We are sorry to say that our groups are not running currently.
+However, we are running smart recovery groups online.
+If you would like to join, please get in touch to find out more.

-- You can still come to the hub for needle exchange and naloxone.
+- You can still attend the hub for needle exchange and naloxone.
+If possible, please let the service know you'd like to come in.

 How we can help